mfornace/lilwil/README.md

 ### Macros

-The following macros are defined with `CPY_` prefix if `Macros.h` is included.
+The following macros are defined with `LILWIL_` prefix if `Macros.h` is included.
 If not already defined, prefix-less macros are also defined there.
 ```c++
 #define GLUE(x) KeyPair(#x, x) // string of the expression and the expression value
 #define HERE file_line(__FILE__, __LINE__) // make a FileLine datum with the current file and line